 You can also look for comparable properties by speaking with other local landlords.
 Ask them how they price their rentals, as well as their occupancy rates and tenancy turnover.

 No matter how similar two properties may look on the outside, there will be differences inside the homes.
 And these differences can impact the value of a property.

-A home with new granite countertops, fresh paint or new appliances will command higher rental prices compared to a rental that needs renovations.
+A home with new granite countertops, furnishings, fresh paint or new appliances will command higher rental prices compared to a rental that needs renovations.
 Tenants often seek out rentals with updated features, most notably renovated kitchens and bathrooms.
 Upgraded windows are also important features, as new windows save on energy bills.

 Do Your Calculations

 For you to determine how you’ll profit from your income property, calculate the return on investment (ROI).
 Here are the calculations you can make to help you determine your property’s potential ROI:

 The NOI looks at the gross rental income and the operational expenses of a property.
 Subtracting the operational expenses from the gross rental income will give you either a positive or negative value.
 A positive value is always the goal.

 Capitalization Rate (Cap Rate)